 - Importance of number sequencing in developing math literacy

 - Strategies to build number sequencing ability

 What is number sequencing?

 Number sequencing is nothing but the numbers arranged in a certain order or pattern.
 Children get an early glimpse of number sequencing in preschool days when they learn to dodge numbers by 1s, 2s, 3s, and so on.

 Still not clear?
-Take a look at these number sequence: 1 4 7 10 13 16 19 This sequence is formed simply by dodging the odd numbers by 3
+Take a look at these number sequences: 1 4 7 10 13 16 19 This sequence is formed simply by dodging the odd numbers by 3

-It is sort of playing with numbers and stimulating minds to think around operations.
+It is sort of playing with numbers and stimulating minds to think about operations.

 So, basically, number sequencing follows a certain rule.
 Let’s move further and find what various types of number sequences are.

 We are surrounded by sequences everywhere if we follow closely.
 However, to improve our perspective, we can differentiate sequences into certain categories, such as: